COLA-Laboratory/cola_www_src/content/_index.md

 We are a research laboratory based in Exeter.
 Our research expertise is in computational/artificial intelligence, multi-objective optimisation and decision-making, operational research, machine learning.
 Applications focus on search-based software engineering, water engineering, material science and medicine.

 {{< hint info >}}
 We are constantly looking for _talented_ and _passionate_ people to join our lab.
-Please refer to [vacancies](/docs/home/vacancies) for potential opportunities.
+Please refer to [vacancies](/docs/home/vacancies) for potential opportunities.<br>
+<ins>**Now PhD studentships for 2021 entry are available for application!!!**<ins>
 {{< /hint >}}

 ## Recent News (Year 2020)

 {{< tabs "uniqueid" >}}
 {{< tab "Nov" >}}

+* There are multiple openings in our lab for PhD students 2021 entry.
+The studentships are available for both UK/EU and international students.
+Please have a look at [vacancies](/docs/home/vacancies) and feel free to contact with me for more details.

 * Our special issue on _Advances in Decomposition-based Evolutionary Multi-objective Optimization_ ([ADEMO](https://sites.google.com/view/ademo-sessions/ademo2021 )) has been approved by CEC 2021!
 Please submit your latest work on all decomposition-based approaches to ADEMO. `Nov 19`